formal-land/coq-of-ocaml/doc/docs/configuration.md

 A list of polymorphic variant constructor names in OCaml and constructor names in Coq.

 #### Explanation
 Coq supports algebraic types through the `Inductive` keyword, but there are no direct equivalents for [polymorphic variants](https://caml.inria.fr/pub/docs/manual-ocaml/lablexamples.html#s:polymorphic-variants).
-We can replace many occurrences of polymorphic variants by standard algebraic types, updating the input code to help coq-of-ocaml.
+We can replace many occurrences of polymorphic variants by standard algebraic types, updating the input code to help `coq-of-ocaml`.
 Sometimes, a direct modification of the source is not possible.
-We can then explain to coq-of-ocaml how to deal with polymorphic variants as if they were inductive types.
+We can then explain to `coq-of-ocaml` how to deal with polymorphic variants as if they were inductive types.

-When there is a type definition with a polymorphic variant, coq-of-ocaml transforms it to the closest inductive:
+When there is a type definition with a polymorphic variant, `coq-of-ocaml` transforms it to the closest inductive:
 ```ocaml
 module Context = struct
   type t = [`Dir | `Key]